 Tryptophan is an amino acid commonly found in protein-rich foods like animal products.

-In the US, Canada, and the United Kingdom, 5-HTP is sold as an over-the-counter supplement for ADHD, anxiety, depression, fibromyalgia, migraines, sleep disorders, and weight loss.
-(9)
+In the US, Canada, and some European countries, 5-HTP is sold as an over-the-counter supplement most commonly used for depression and appetite suppression, and as a sleep aid.

 Unfortunately, this supplement’s usefulness for depression may be more hype than substance.

 A review of 108 studies on 5-HTP revealed that there is still no definitive evidence that it helps depression.